DamRsn/NeuralNote/README.md

 #### IDEs

-Once the build script as been executed at least once, you can load this project in your favorite IDE (CLion/Visual Studio/VSCode/etc) and click 'build' for one of the targets.
+Once the build script has been executed at least once, you can load this project in your favorite IDE (CLion/Visual Studio/VSCode/etc) and click 'build' for one of the targets.

 ## Reuse code from NeuralNote’s transcription engine